top of page

 ree

 The conference itself was really well-organised and a useful professional development opportunity for my husband.
-There was a free shuttle bus for conference guests to use over the first three days which made it easy for me to get around Orlando.
+There was a free shuttle bus for conference guests to use over the first three days which made it easy for me to get around Orlando on my own.
 The conference and tourist area of Orlando is out of the city centre and it's massive.
 This area is spread out along International Drive.
 Orlando is a crazy kind of place, seemingly only in existence to feed the Disney obsession and cater for a gazillion conferences.
 Conference venues, shops and Disney is pretty much all you get if you hang out in the tourist areas that are based along and around International Drive.

-Fly me to the moon
+Fly me to the moon 🌕

 I'm not much into the whole space travel thing, but the Hall of Fame was interesting, with lots of bits of spacecraft and astronaut suits on display.
 It is a nice monument to the people who have pioneered space travel, especially those who have lost their lives doing so.